 Hands up, who loves a good refill?
 Me too.
 Top up my coffee cup, give me a splash of tap water, I’m all in when it comes to carrying reusable cups and bottles.
-But now, it looks like I can do the same across my beauty counter: one glug of shampoo and a smudge of lip balm, to go please!
+But now, it looks like I can do the same across my makeup counter!
+Enter, refillable beauty: one glug of shampoo and a smudge of lip balm, to go please!

 All jokes aside, I’ve been wondering if refillable beauty products are the next step in eco-friendly cosmetics.
 It makes sense to refill consumable products, but bathroom essentials feels like there’s a little bit more preparation involved.